General (scope, time limits)

 - The applicant lacks legal capacity due to long-lasting reasons beyond his or her control.

-In this case, SEF is required to offer the applicant or his or her dependant(s) the opportunity to communicate relevant information by other means.
+If the interview is waived, SEF is required to offer the applicant or his/her dependant(s) the opportunity to communicate relevant information by other means.

-The asylum seeker is entitled to give his or her statement in his/her preferred language or in any other language that he/she understands and in which he/she is able to communicate clearly.
+The asylum seeker is entitled to give his/her statement in his/her preferred language or in any other language that he/she understands and in which he/she is able to communicate clearly.
 To that end, the asylum seeker is entitled to the assistance of an interpreter when applying for asylum and throughout the asylum procedure, if needed.
-The asylum seeker can also be assisted by a lawyer but the absence thereof does not preclude the SEF from conducting the interview.
+The asylum seeker can also be assisted by a lawyer but the absence thereof does not preclude SEF from conducting the interview.

 While SEF did not share the number of cases where a decision was adopted in the absence of a personal interview, it affirmed that applicants are guaranteed the right to an interview before any decision regarding their application is adopted, emphasising that interviews can only be waived in the cases listed in the Asylum Act.
 SEF also noted that interviews are conducted in all types of procedure, including Dublin.
-According to information shared by SEF for 2018, there were no cases where a decision was taken without a personal interview.
-However, in the view of CPR, it is not clear whether all asylum seekers were provided a personal interview in the framework of Dublin procedures in 2018 and 2019 (see: Dublin: Personal Interview).
+According to CPR’s observation in 2020, personal interviews were generally conducted in practice.
+According to SEF, interviews were not conducted by remote communication means.

-The interview is generally conducted by SEF-GAR, although interviews are at times conducted by SEF’s regional representations in cases of asylum applications made in more remote locations.
+The interview is generally conducted by SEF-GAR, although some interviews may be conducted by SEF’s regional delegations in cases of asylum applications made in more remote locations.
 Such interviews are conducted on the basis of a questionnaire prepared by SEF-GAR.
-According to CPR’s observations, the interviews conducted by the SEF’s regional representations tend to be less technically accurate and sometimes fail to adequately clarify material facts of the claim.
+According to CPR’s observations, the interviews conducted by the SEF’s regional delegations tend to be less technically accurate and sometimes fail to adequately clarify material facts of the claim.

 The quality of interpretation services used for interviews remains a serious challenge, as in many cases service providers are not trained interpreters but rather individuals with sufficient command of source languages.
-While the interpreters are bound by a legal duty of confidentiality, there is no agreed code of conduct used by the SEF.
-In 2015, CPR conducted training for interpreters in partnership with the Portuguese Association of Conference Interpreters (APIC) focusing on technical aspects of interpretation and on Asylum Law.
+Interpreters are bound by a legal duty of confidentiality.
+According to the information provided by SEF, there is a code of conduct/guidance applicable to interpreters.
+CPR is not aware of the content of such guidance.

 Recording and report

 CPR has also been made aware that when the interview is conducted following admission to the regular procedure, the applicants are not, at least in some instances, given the corresponding written report.
 Moreover, such reports are also not communicated to CPR on a systematic basis.
-This practice is problematic as it curtails the applicant’s right to submit comments and corrections to the report and may also impact the applicant’s ability to fully exercise other procedural rights at later stages of the procedure.
-Moreover, it seems to be in contradiction both with the domestic legal framework and the recast Asylum Procedures Directive.
+This practice is problematic as it curtails the applicant’s right to submit comments and corrections to the report and may also impact the applicant’s ability to fully exercise other procedural rights at later stages of the procedure (e.g., replying to a proposal of decision on the grant of international protection).
+Moreover, it seems to be in contradiction both with the domestic legal framework and the recast Asylum Procedures Directive as the relevant requirements apply to the personal interview, regardless of the moment in which it is conducted.

 First appeal before the Administrative Court